Jsfain/SDCard/README.md

     * See the *SD_SPI_MISC* files for the full descriptions of the structs, functions, and macros available.

 ### Helper Files
 1. **PRINTS.H(C)** : This file is only needed if any of the SD print functions/files are to be used.
 This is a simple file used to print integers (decimal, hex, binary) and strings to the screen via a U(S)ART.
-Any source files that include print functions require this to be implemented.
+Any source files that include print functions require PRINTS to be implemented.
 In it's current implementation it includes AVR_USART.C(H) for transmiting bytes to print via USART.
-See the file itself for portability considerations.
+See below and the file itself for portability considerations.
 The file is maintained in [C-Helpers](https://github.com/Jsfain/C-Helpers)

 ### IO Files
-The following source/header files are also used by the module for SPI and USART access for the specific AVR target, and so have been included in the repository but they are maintained in [AVR-IO](https://github.com/Jsfain/AVR-IO.git)
+The following source/header files are also used by the SD module to implement the required SPI and USART functionality against the intended AVR ATMega1280 target device, and so have been included in the repository but they are maintained in [AVR-IO](https://github.com/Jsfain/AVR-IO.git)

 1. AVR_SPI.C(H)    : Used to interface with the AVR's (ATMega1280) SPI port for the physical sending/receiving of data to/from the SD card.
 2. AVR_USART.C(H)  : Used to interface with the AVR's (ATMega1280) USART port used to print messages and data to a terminal.
 This is only needed if the provided SD print functions/files are to be used in SD_SPI_PRINT and SD_SPI_MISC.

  ### SD_TEST.C
- * A test file, *SD_TEST.C*, is also included and is probably the best way to understand how many of the functions in the module are implemented.
-The file contains main(), and includes several examples of implementing the various functions and capabilities available in the module.
+ * A test file, SD_TEST.C, is also included.
+This is probably the best way to understand how many of the functions in the module are to be implemented.
+The file contains main(), and includes several examples of implementing the various functions and capabilities available in the SD module.
- * *SD_TEST.C* is structured in sections to test out the various features and functions.
-These sections are independently enabled by setting local macros to 1, that correspond to a specific section to 1.
-The sections are clearly marked and the macros self-described (see the file).
+ * SD_TEST is structured in sections to test the various features and functions.
+These sections are independently enabled by setting local macros to 1, that corresponding to a specific test sections.
+The sections are clearly marked and the macros self-described (see file).
  * The only section that is always enabled (no associated enabling macro) is the initialization section.
- * Below is an example of the initialization steps, similar to that implemented in *SD_TEST.C*.
+ * Below is an example of the initialization steps, similar to that implemented in SD_TEST.
 This, again, must always be implemented in main() prior to using any other parts of this SD Card module.

 ### SD Card Initialization example:
 The below steps outline the process for initializing the SD card before it can be utilized.
 Steps 2 and 3 below are required.
 Step 1 (USART initialization) is only necessary if using any print functions, which this example uses:
-  1. Initialize USART with ***usart_Init()*** - *Required for any print functions.*
+  1. Initialize USART with *usart_Init()* - Required for any print functions.
   2. Create instance of CTV struct (i.e. (C)ard (T)ype (V)ersion).
-  3. Initialize the SD Card into SPI mode by calling ***sd_InitModeSPI(&ctv)*** - Pass a pointer of the CTV instance to the initialization routine, which will set its members to their correct values.
+  3. Initialize the SD Card into SPI mode by calling *sd_InitModeSPI(&ctv)* - passing a pointer of the CTV instance to the initialization routine, which will set its members to their correct values.
     * The SPI port will be initialized from this function into master mode.
 See the file for details if interfacing with a target other than ATMega1280.
     * The CTV instance members should only be set once, and this should only be done by the initialization routine.
     * The *type* member of CTV will be used for determining whether the card should be block or byte addressed.